dnviti/fdroid-docker-reposerver/README.md

 # F-Droid Repo Server with Filebrowser

+Docker Hub Pre-Built image: [fdroid-reposerver](https://hub.docker.com/r/dnviti/fdroid-reposerver) You can also use the `docker-compose-deploy.yaml` from here to automate the process.

 This Dockerfile creates a Docker image that deploys an F-Droid repository server using Alpine Linux and serves the `/repo` directory using Filebrowser with authentication.

 ## Overview